-Examples of domain-specific chatbots—chatbots set for a specific task—include Freshly’s bot that answers frequently asked customer service questions, Bank of America’s Erica, which helps clients manage their finances, or the World Health Organization’s WhatsApp bot that provides users with reliable information around COVID-19.
+Examples of domain-specific chatbots—chatbots set for a specific task—include Bank of America’s Erica, which helps clients manage their finances, and the World Health Organization’s WhatsApp bot that provides users with reliable information around COVID-19.

 “It’s about being user and use-case specific so the chatbot has enough context to give it the ability to be ethical,” said Fischer.
 “If it has a specific task, the user and the system have more of the melding of the minds.”